Tempered Perfect Lattices in the Binary Case: Background on binary quadratic forms

-An \emph{order} in a number field is a subring which contains~$1$ and which spans the number field over~$\Q$.
-It is also a lattice. $K$ has a unique \emph{maximal order} $\O_K$, the ring of integers in~$K$.
+An \emph{order}~$\O$ in a number field is a subring which contains~$1$ and which spans the number field over~$\Q$.
+It is a lattice. $K$ has a unique \emph{maximal order} $\O_K$, its ring of integers.

 The \emph{coefficient ring} of a fractional ideal~$L$ of~$K$ is $\O_L = \{\alpha\in K \mid \alpha L \subseteq L\}$.
 It is an order of~$K$.
 Similar fractional ideals have the same coefficient ring. $L$ is similar to an ideal~$L' \subseteq \O_L$.